GusBusDraws/Segmentflow/README.md

 This can be done in a single step, or by iteratively reducing the number of triangles by a specified factor.

+### Outputs
+Segmentflow outputs STL files for each particle segmented according to the provided input parameters.
+In addition to these STL files, a copy of the input parameter YAML file (with blank values backfilled with default values) and a properties CSV file that includes details about each particle.
+Currently, the properties CSV includes:

+- ID
+- Number of voxels
+- Centroid (x, y, z)
+- Minimum slice bounds
+- Maximum slice bounds
+- Minimum row bounds
+- Maximum row bounds
+- Minimum column bounds
+- Maximum column bounds

 ## [example-ct-to-stl.ipynb](example-ct-to-stl.ipynb)
 <a name="example-ct-to-stl.ipynb"></a>
 <!------------------------------------------------------------------------>